Kentucky Colonels: 1971–1972

 The Colonels' draft picks included Artis Gilmore, John Roche and Mike Gale, who all signed with Kentucky, and Fred Brown and Larry Steele, who signed with the Seattle SuperSonics and Portland Trail Blazers of the NBA, respectively.
 The Colonels then sold Roche to the New York Nets.
 Gilmore, like Issel, signed a contract for 10 years and $1.5 million.
 Joe Mullaney was named coach of the Colonels.

 On September 22, 1971, the Colonels played in the second ever ABA vs. NBA preseason exhibition game.
 13,821 fans watched the Colonels defeat the Baltimore Bullets 111–85 in Freedom Hall.
 It was the ABA's first win against the NBA, as the ABA's Dallas Chaparrals had lost to the NBA's Milwaukee Bucks 106–103 the night before in the first ever matchup between the two leagues.

 On October 8, 1971, the Colonels hosted the Milwaukee Bucks and Kareem Abdul-Jabbar at Freedom Hall in front of over 18,000 fans.
 Dan Issel scored 34 points and Artis Gilmore posted 18 points, 16 rebounds and 5 blocked shots.
 However, Abdul-Jabbar had 30 points, 20 rebounds and 3 blocked shots and the Bucks edged the Colonels, 99–93.
 The very next night the Colonels hosted the New York Knicks in Freedom Hall.
 The Knicks won, 112–100, before 12,238 fans.

 The Colonels had a terrific regular season.
 Mullaney coached in the ABA All Star Game, heading up the East team which won 142–115.
 Dan Issel, Louie Dampier and Artis Gilmore each played in the All Star Game for the East team; Issel was the game's Most Valuable Player.
 Gilmore ended up as the league's Most Valuable Player at the end of the season and was also the league's Rookie of the Year.
 Gilmore's impressive statistics included leading the league with 3,666 minutes in play, a field goal percentage of 59.8% and an average of 17.8 rebounds per game.
 Gilmore and Issel were both on the All-ABA First Team.

 Kentucky finished the season with the best record ever posted in ABA play, with 68 wins and 16 losses, a winning percentage of .810.
 This secured the Colonels' first ever first-place finish in the Eastern Division.
 The Colonels' average home attendance was 8,811.

-Kentucky's remarkable season came to a surprising end when the Colonels lost in the Eastern Division semifinals to the New York Nets, 4 games to 2.
+Kentucky's season came to an end when the Colonels lost in the Eastern Division semifinals to the New York Nets, 4 games to 2.